G00232918/pands-project/README.md

 # Analysis of data

 Firstly I read the file into program by importing csv.
 Pandas is imported as pd for convenience when using the library in the code.
+Matplotlib is used to create the histograms and seaplot for the heatmap at the end of the program.

 I used the following - irisData = pd.read_csv("iris_dataset.csv")